 a.
 Traditional on-premises software:

-• Involves both software and hardware expenses, which add up as extra costs
+• Involves both software and hardware expenses, which drive up cost of on premises software

 b.
 Cloud-based software: